kevintang513/reform_project/README.md

 # Improvements:
 With more time I would make the following improvements:

-Improve the details of this readme/documentation as well as refine the loom recording.
+Improve the details of this readme/documentation as well as refine the loom recording to show how the API recieves the data using ngrok.
 Do additional testing with additional attachment types to explore additional edge cases and test automation robustness.

 # Bugs: